neooffice/NeoOffice/README.txt

    After running the above command, add "/opt/local/bin" to the end of your shell's PATH environment variable so that the build can all of the commands installed by /opt/local/bin/port command in the previous step.

-5. Installed the Perl Archive::Zip module using the following command:
+4. Installed the Perl Archive::Zip module using the following command.
+You may need to run this command more than once as the unit tests may fail the first time that you run it:

-   cpan Archive::Zip
+   sudo cpan -i Archive::Zip

-6. Start the build by invoking the following commands.
+5. Start the build by invoking the following commands.
 Note that you should replace $NEO_HOME with absolute path of your workspace's "neojava" directory:

    cd $NEO_HOME
    make